-ENG-23 - The Bible as Literature (Same as HUM-23) UC, CSU Prerequisite: None.
+ENG-23 - The Bible as Literature 3 units (Same as HUM-23)

-A survey of the Hebrew Bible and New Testament with emphasis on literary form, styles, and themes, including the extensive influence of the Bible on Western literature.
+A survey of the Hebrew Bible and New Testament with emphasis on literary form, styles, and themes.
 54 hours lecture.
 (Letter Grade, or Pass/No Pass option.)

 ENG-25 - Latino Literature of the United States 3 units UC, CSU